 Sustainable Development Themes: Significance of potential Strategic effect at each Development stage:

 Construction Operation Decommissioning

 Air Quality - -? -?

-nd Ecosystems ? ? ?
+Biodiversity a ind Ecosystems ? ? ?

-Climate Char - ++ -?
+Climate Char • - ++ -?

 : Population, Employment and ∀iability +? +?
 0

 : Supporting Infrastructure - - -

-Human Health and Well-Being + +
+h and Well-Being + + +

-Cultural Heritage
+Cultural Herit age - - -

 Landscape 0?

-Soils, Geology and Land Use? -?
+Soils, Geology and Land Use -? -3

-Water Quality and Resources - -
+/ and Resources - - -

 Flood Risk - - -

-Key: Significar ce and Categories of Potential Strategic Effects
+ce and Categories of Potential Strategic Effects

-++ Development actively encouraged as it would resolve a problem; effect considered to be of regional/national/int
+++ Development actively encouraged as it would resolve a

-+ No sustainability constraints and development acceptal

-of regional/ national/international significance

-0 Neutral effect

-- Potential sustainability issues, mitigation and/or negotiation possible; effect considered to be of regional/national/international significance
++ problem; effect considered to be of regional/national/international significance No sustainability constraints and development acceptable; effect considered to be of regional/ national/international significance

+0

+-

 Problematical because of known sustainability issues; mitigation or negotiation difficult and/or expensive; effect considered to be of regional/national/ international significance

-Uncertainty
+Uncertainty Uncertainty

 ?
-Where the significance of an effect is particularly uncertain, for example because insufficient information is available at the plan stage to fully appraise the effects of the development or the potential for successful mitigation, the significance category is qualified by the addition of '?'
+Where the significance of an effect is particularly uncer insufficient information is available at the plan stage to the development or the potential for successful mitigatic is qualified by the addition of '?' fully appra ise the eff ects of